 Documents to download

 The advertising rules are regularly reviewed and updated by the ASA.

-The Government consulted in March 2019 and in the autumn of 2020 on proposals to extend restrictions on the advertising of HFSS products.
+The previous Conservative government consulted in March 2019 and in the autumn of 2020 on proposals to extend restrictions on the advertising of HFSS products.
 The aim being to reduce the amount of HFSS advertising children are exposed to.
-The Government published its response to both consultations on 24 June 2021.
-It announced that new advertising restrictions would be implemented as part of its ongoing commitment to tackle childhood obesity.
-Specifically, a 9pm watershed for advertisements of HFSS foods, applicable to television and UK on-demand programmes.
-In addition, a prohibition on paid-for advertising of HFSS foods online.
-Both restrictions are legislated for in the Health and Care Act 2022, which received Royal Assent on 28 April 2022.
-On 14 May 2022, the Government announced that the advertising restrictions would be delayed by a year.
-They are now expected to come into force in 1 October 2025.
+The government published its response to both consultations on 24 June 2021.
+It announced that new advertising restrictions would be implemented as part of its ongoing commitment to tackle childhood obesity:

-The primary aim of the Online Safety Bill, which is currently progressing through Parliament, is to protect children and to tackle illegal and harmful content online.
-There are stand-alone provisions in the Bill dealing with fraudulent adverts in ‘user-to-user’ services and search services.
-The Government believes that these new provisions, if enacted, will increase the protection of children (and others) from fraudulent online advertising.
+The primary aim of the Online Safety Act 2023 is to protect children and to tackle illegal and harmful content online.
+There are stand-alone provisions in the Act dealing with fraudulent adverts in ‘user-to-user’ and ‘search’ services.
+Specifically, a requirement for the service provider to put in place proportionate systems and processes to prevent the risk of users encountering fraudulent adverts.
+The government said these new provisions would increase the protection of children (and others) from fraudulent online advertising.

-This briefing paper looks at the current advertising regulatory system in the UK, with specific reference to advertising to children.
-It draws heavily on the information provided by the ASA on its website.
-This paper also considers some specific issues relating to advertising and children, for example, the use of sexualised imagery, advertising of age restricted products, betting and gaming, and advertisements placed close to schools or play areas.
-The final sections of this paper consider the issue of HFSS foods advertising and its impact on children.
+This briefing looks at the current advertising regulatory system in the UK, with specific reference to advertising to children.
+It draws heavily on information provided by the ASA.
+It also considers specific issues on advertising to children including advertisements placed close to schools, the use of sexualised imagery, child safety, the advertising of HFSS foods and age restricted products (such as betting and gaming products and e-cigarettes).

+Documents to download